ExtEng/Project5-CarDetection/README.md

 While time was of the essence and the algorithm produced decent results, I still feel like more work is required to make this pipeline robust.
 * I think including more types of training data of cars, will help generalize and improve results.
 The data also need to be augmented with different road vehicles, i.e. motorbikes, trucks (trailer, fire, and tow), ambulances etc., because currently the pipeline will fail if any of these vehicles are seen.
 * While this implementation of the routine performed "relatively" fast I still believe this pipeline requires a greater increase in speed to be utilized on the road, without too much measurement delay.
-* I also think for my future work I can improve the jitter between measurements by applying smoothing between frames maybe using a rolling average of the heat map, and hold the last window if a window was not detected.
 * While images can provide us a cost-effective sensor to detect vehicles far away, I believe this pipeline should be augment with data from a range finder or a radar system to provide more reliable data.